Included here are:

 (4) abbreviations that are often used in these pages.

-If you are looking for a glossary of Kant's philosophical terminology, try the glossary prepared by Palmquist.
+If you are looking for an online glossary of Kant's philosophical terminology, try one prepared by Palmquist.

 Abitur: An examination (now: a set of examinations) taken near the end of studies at the Gymnasium, in preparation for matriculating for study at a university.
 Now universal in Germany, they were first introduced by von Zedlitz [bio] in 1788. [more]